-Many inflation pressures that tend to be more transitory, such as supply-chain disruptions, continued to fade in recent months.
-However, categories where price increases tend to be more persistent and more reliant on demand-side factors now account for almost all of U.S. inflation.
-If tight labor markets continue to boost unit labor costs, inflation in services sectors may linger for longer than investors suspect.
+Inflation pressures that tend to be more transitory, such as supply-chain disruptions, continued to fade in recent months.
+However, categories where price increases tend to be more persistent account for the bulk of current inflation drivers.
+Core services have fallen faster than labor cost inflation, providing concern that either further core disinflation will be challenging, or the economy is weakening faster than many expect.